oschrenk/notes/homebrew.md

 1. Added `/usr/local/sbin` and `/usr/local/bin` to path before system bin directory
 2. Uninstalled XQuarz to remove config scripts

-[^1]: Homebrew will attempt to automatically derive the formula name and version, if it fails, you'll have to make your own template.
-I suggest copying wget's.
-[^2]: This is done automatically when you install formula.
-It is useful for DIY installation, or in cases where you want to swap out different versions of the same package that you have installed at the same time.
-[^3]: This is generally not needed.
-However, it can be useful if you are doing DIY installations.
-[^4]: To delete only a specific out of date version, just go to the folder in the Cellar and `rm -rf` it, or drag it to the trash in Finder.

 ### Can't update ###